People Meeting

 • regional hubs, or regional networks of evidence intermediaries – Laura Boeira from Hub de Evidencias de Latinoamérica y del Caribe (or the Latin America and Caribbean Evidence Hub)

-• open data system and related tech solution developers – James Thomas from DESTINY and related systems, and Laurenz Mahlanza-Langer the Pan African Collective for Evidence
+• open data system and related tech solution developers – James Thomas from DESTINY and related systems, and Laurenz Mahlanza-Langer the Pan-African Collective for Evidence

 • legacy data owners – Karla Soares-Weiser from Cochrane and Shiv Bakrania from UNDP and the UN Evaluation Group